Wave-Shape-Tolerant Photonic Quantum Gates

 Importantly, this result is general in the sense that it applies for any $\Psi_{\mathrm{si}}$ satisfying the slowness condition \refeq{eq:slow}, also for arbitrary noninstantaneous response $h$ satisfying the conditions mentioned above.
 S4 in \reffig{fig:dyn} shows that if this condition is not satisfied, the gate may indeed modify the wavepacket shape, since the noninstantaneous interaction mix different pieces of the waveshape.

-\textit{Scalability and operation for mixed states.} We may ask whether the NS gate can work if the input state is not pure and thus described by a density matrix $\rho_\mathrm{si}$.
-Analogously, if the signal and idler channels are the part of a larger circuit, containing multiple photons with entangled temporal distributions, tracing out all the photons except the signal and idler gives also a mixed state.
-Such multiphoton states might appear when new photons are created using CPC as suggested in \cite{langford11}.

-As we will see, the NS gate works in those situations as well, if certain analog of the slowness condition is satisfied.
-Here we sketch the consideration, technical details can be found in the Supplementary. $\rho_\mathrm{si}$ can always be represented as a pure state $\ket{\Psi}$ in some ``larger'' space \cite{nielsen:book}.
-In our case, $\ket{\Psi}$ can be represented as a sum of orthogonal contributions with amplitudes given by a set of ``partial waveshapes'' $\Psi_{\mathrm{si}}^{\{w\}}(t_s,t_i)$, describing the signal-idler state in each of the configurations $\{w\}$ of the rest of the larger space.
+\textit{Scalability and operation for mixed states.} Here we show, that the NS gate works properly for mixed states (described by a density matrix $\rho_\mathrm{si}$), if a more general slowness condition is satisfied.
+We sketch the consideration, technical details can be found in the Supplementary. $\rho_\mathrm{si}$ can always be represented as a pure state $\ket{\Psi}$ in some ``larger'' space \cite{nielsen:book}.
+In our case, $\ket{\Psi}$ can be represented as a sum of orthogonal contributions with amplitudes given by a set of ``partial waveshapes'' $\Psi_{\mathrm{si}}^{\{w\}}(t_s,t_i)$, describing the signal-idler state in each of the configurations $\{w\}$ of the rest of that larger space.
 Every of $\Psi_{\mathrm{si}}^{\{w\}}$ evolves fully independently from the others, and obey the same Schr\"odinger equation \refeqs{eq:main-eqs-si}{eq:main-eqs-p}.
 Therefore, $\rho_\mathrm{si}$ will be processed correctly if all of $\Psi_{\mathrm{si}}^{\{w\}}$ satisfy the slowness condition \refeq{eq:slow}.

 Furthermore, using the fourth-order coherence function $\Gamma^{(2,2)}$ \cite{mandel:book}